yrapop01/yrapop01.github.io/python/index.md

 3
 ```

-Generators can also be used stand alone.
+Generators can also be used standalone.
 For instance, they can be converted to lists.

 ```python
 def range_generator(n):